SpenceKonde/AVR-Guidance/LowLevel/ReadingAVRHex.md

 8 - Full
 90-91 - of combinations of xx and yy, 4 are invalid.
 These are when yy == 11 for xx != 11, and yy = 10 and xx == 0 (would be ld Y, but that's over in ldd.
 Each gives us 128 unused opcodes
 92~93 - of combinations of xx and yy, 7 are invalid - the ones above, plus the 3 associated with valid incarnations of lpm above.
 That means 224
-94~95 - low nybble C~F is used by long jmp/call, so 64/512 are used that way.
+94~95 - low nybble C~F is used by long jmp/call, so 128/512 are used that way, though parts with .
 7 additional ones are used for argumentless instructiosn.
-There are 441 highly fragmented options here.
+There are 377 highly fragmented options here.
 Some are likely used by internal/undocumented functions.
 96-9F - full.
-9 - 783 highly fragmented instructions, less however many are secretly used to do something different internally.
+9 - 729 highly fragmented instructions, less however many are secretly used to do something different internally.
 A - Full
 B - Full
 C - Full
 D - Full
 E - Full
 There are 1024 options in the 0xF8~FF range, half of that range, the range where the low byte is > 0x7F.
-1024 + 255 + 783 = 2062 open instructions.
-The instruction space is 96.9% used, and what little space there is fragmented (I bet they wish thy made 0xFFFF the NOOP) - but they weren't thinking about multiplication originally, which shows in how they're shoehorned into the instruction space.
+1024 + 255 + 729 = 2008 open instructions.
+The instruction space is 96.93% used, and what little space there is fragmented (I bet they wish thy made 0xFFFF the NOOP) - but they weren't thinking about multiplication originally, which shows in how they're shoehorned into the instruction space.
 They filled most of the biggest holes.

+Now it's worth noting that 126 of those are for long jmp/call which can't be used on parts with 128k or less flash.
+A 256k part would have 124 unused, and a 512k part would stil have 120 unused.
+As far as I can tell, XMega never exceeded 384k.
+This is only calculated by subtracting valid combinations, because on a 512k part, low bytes being 1 or 0 is only relevant if all the higher address bits are 0.
+These parts supposrt 8MByte flash, but haven't been released in versions that use more than 1/16th of that: Long before programs get that large, people are going to switch to a bigger (computationally) part...
+What the hell sensible use case for an AVR could possibly require 8MB of code?
+That
 ```